-Deep expertise or forward-thinking innovation?
+Financial smarts or motivational leader?
 The answer, of course, is both.
-Today’s Chief Financial Officer requires financial expertise learned in the classroom, along with business innovation skills evolved on the fly.
-Join us at the 2015 MIT Sloan CFO Summit as we investigate the integration of knowledge and creativity, and the Art of the Successful CFO.
+Today’s Chief Financial Officer requires business expertise learned in the classroom, along with personal leadership skills evolved to manage co-workers, customers, and shareholders.
+Join us at the 2016 MIT Sloan CFO Summit as we investigate the role of the CFO in leading organizations big and small through periods of change.

 When Was the Program Introduced?

 The MIT Sloan CFO Summit, started in 2002, is the nation’s premier CFO event bringing together financial executives from around the world and leading faculty from MIT.
 The annual event offers a day of interactive learning and thought-provoking discourse on the future of finance, accounting, and business that is not available anywhere else.
 It includes presentations, panels, networking and a closing reception.

 What Differentiates the MIT Sloan CFO Summit?